mike99mac/mariacmdb/README.md

 Here is ``sshall``: https://github.com/mike99mac/mariacmdb/blob/main/usr/local/sbin/sshall

-Try to set this up beforehand.
+Try to set this up, then the following instructions can be followed.

-Once you do, the Relational Database ``mariadb`` is installed.

 # Installation
 These steps set up a virtual environment under ``/srv/venv``.
-This is crucial to the code functioning.
+The python files reference this directory.

-When there are differences, separate steps are given for Debian and RHEL bases Linuxes.
+This code has been installed on Debian and RHEL bases Linuxes.
+When there are differences, separate steps are given for each.

 To install mariacmdb, perform the following steps.